PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### Background Image

-- The image is by Rachel Claire and is from [Pexels.com](https://www.pexels.com/photo/merchandise-in-store-5865390/)
+- The image is by Rachel Claire and is from [Pexels.com](https://www.pexels.com/photo/merchandise-in-store-5865390/), it was chosen as it has a mix of everything in the image - typewriter, camera, jug, bowl, books, glasses, mirrors, towels - , which corresponds to the quiz, a mix of everything.
 <details>
 <summary>Background Image</summary>